Best Places to Live in the UK

 With just over 90,000 square miles, the relatively small island nation of the United Kingdom is home to a flurry of fantastic cities.
 From the Scottish capital of Edinburgh in the north to the coastal city of Southampton on the south coast and everything in between, there are a plethora of cities that offer a cross-section of life in the UK, each with its own unique identity, history, and culture.

-When it comes to deciding which city to live and work in, within the UK, it’s important to find a city that works best for your needs.
+When it comes to deciding which city to live and work in within the UK, it’s important to find a city that works best for your needs.
 Whether it is finding the best city in the UK for families, for expats, for property sellers, or for students, there is a city for you.
-Let’s take a look at the best cities to live and work in the UK and what each one can offer.
+Let’s take a look at some of the best places to live and work in the UK and what each one can offer.

 As the capital of England, London is the largest city in the UK and has grown into one the biggest cities in all of Europe.
 This vibrant and multicultural city is one the best cities in the UK for expats as it is home to large communities of adventurers who now call the UK home.
 Covering such a huge area, the city of London encapsulates British culture and is a city of a thousand experiences.

 Regardless of what you’re looking for, London has something for everyone.
 The city is over 2000 years old and boasts a rich history.
 In addition to major landmarks such as Buckingham Palace, Westminster Abbey, Tower Bridge and Big Ben, London has a good deal of museums, art galleries and historical sites to keep a London resident constantly entertained.
 The city also flaunts a number of beautiful gardens, parks and urban woodlands for an active outdoor lifestyle.

 London is also a paradise for foodies with plenty of amazing bars, restaurants, eateries and food-trucks.
 It would take a lifetime to cover all the foodie things you can do in London.